Should you switch to the cheapest Netflix plan yet? What to know before you do

 (KTLA) — Netflix is offering its cheapest plan yet, but there is a catch.
 For the first time ever, subscribers will see ads in their shows and movies.

-“[Streaming] companies realize that in order to keep people coming through the door, they’re going to have to figure out more economical way to make people subscribe — people can’t afford every service in the world,” said Brian Steinberg, a Variety editor that covers the TV advertising business.
+“[Streaming] companies realize that in order to keep people coming through the door, they’re going to have to figure out more economical way to make people subscribe — people can’t afford every service in the world,” Brian Steinberg, a Variety editor that covers the TV advertising business said.

 Should you switch to the new plan?
 There are some pros and cons.